๐ ๐ค๐ Welcome to Boolean Logic in Engineering!#

 Logical operators (

-) enable complex conditions.Boolean logic powers control systems, data processing, and simulations.
+and,or,not) enable complex conditions.Boolean logic powers control systems, data processing, and simulations.

 Practice Boolean logic to build smarter systems and optimize designs!